Books Read in 2026

 1. Vittoria Cottage by D.E.
 Stevenson (novel, set in post WWII in an English village) ***

 2. Harm by Hugh Fraser (crime novel by author/actor who played Capt Hastings in Poirot films.
-Well written, a page turner but far too gruesome/sad to read again) **
+Well written, a page turner but a bit too gruesome/sad for me to read again) **

 3. Babette's Feast by Karen Blixen (short story - as delightful as the movie) ***